bxparks/AceSPI/README.md

 ### HardSpiInterface

 The `HardSpiInterface` object is a thin wrapper around the `SPI` object from `<SPI.h>`.
-It implements the unified interace described above like this:
+It implements the unified interface described above like this:

 ```C++
 template <